 Another year has gone.
 For most, it is filled with many successes and challenges alike.
-For sure, many memories have been shared throughout the past 12 months.
+Many memories have been shared throughout the past 12 months.
 New Year’s Eve is a way to commemorate the year, to celebrate with loved ones, to reflect, and to wish for a prosperous new year.

 New Year’s celebrations tend to be festive, joyful, and filled with unique traditions.
 Growing up, my Filipino family’s New Year’s festivities included the following traditions:

 - Family-centered: It was a tradition that the family stays together on New Year’s Eve.
 Whether with immediate or extended, our New Year’s Eve celebrations are traditionally centered around family.

 - Having a Clean Home: We necessarily don’t like to keep a dirty home generally but for New Year’s it is imperative to do a more thorough clean of the home and start the new year fresh.
 Sweeping, mopping, decluttering and having fresh towels and linens.

 - 12 lucky round fruits: My mom emphasized the importance of displaying 12 fruits (especially round fruits) on our table.
 She explained to me that for New Year’s, the round shape is good luck and represents good wealth and fortune.
 The number 12 represents the 12 months of the year.

 - Jingle coins in your pocket: During the last minute counting down to midnight, each person would jingle piggy banks or put coins in their pockets to jingle.
 When the clock strikes midnight, coins would be tossed to the ground for others to gather.